BabylonJS/Documentation/content/How_To/material/FrontandBackUV.md

+---
-# Different Textures on the Front and Back of a Mesh
+title: Different Textures on the Front and Back of a Mesh
+---

 Having a front and a back makes most sense when talking about flat meshes such as a plane, a disc or a polygon.
 All of which have exactly two sides both of which can be seen only when the option _sideOrientation_ is set to **BABYLON.Mesh.DOUBLESIDE**.